Demystifying CLIP Data: Related Work

 The training data of CLIP differs significantly from a traditional supervised dataset \citep{gadre2023datacomp} in various aspects.
 Firstly, it involves large-scale training with mixed-quality image-text pairs rather than categorized images with human annotated labels, as commonly seen in classification datasets.
 Secondly, CLIP's pre-training is the initial stage of training, assuming no access to previously trained models.

 \paragraph{Data Pruning on Established Datasets.}

 Current research on data algorithms primarily revolves around \textit{data pruning} techniques applied to well-established datasets using pre-trained models \citep{sorscher2022beyond,abbas2023semdedup}.
-These approaches, such as coreset selection techniques \citep{har2004coresets,feldman2011scalable,bachem2015coresets,mirzasoleiman2020coresets,toneva2018empirical}, aim to select a subset of data that yields similar performance to training on the entire dataset.
-However, this post-hoc data pruning approach has limited utility, as the computational resources saved have already been expended during the initial training of the model.
+These approaches, such as coreset selection techniques \citep{har2004coresets,feldman2011scalable,bachem2015coresets,mirzasoleiman2020coresets,toneva2018empirical}, aim to select a subset of data that yields similar performance to training on the entire dataset. {Post-hoc data pruning with model filters has limited utility, if the model is used as a black-box filter that forbids to control biases or improve the filter quality. }

 \paragraph{Handling Noisy Internet Data.}

 Addressing noisy data from the Internet is a significant challenge, and existing approaches often heavily rely on human-designed filter systems.
 Classical methods involve dataset cleaning and outlier removal \citep{jiang2001two,yu2002findout} to discard samples that may introduce undesirable biases to models.